stencila/stencila/tests/documents/include/default.md

 < address/of/some/other/document.md

-& delete selector1
+- delete selector1

-& change selector2
+- change selector2

-:    This is the new *Markdown* content with block elements
+  This is the new _Markdown_ content with block elements

   - One
   - Two